LukaszBakJVM/HowToDress/README.md

-You have to add in    WeatherService ->   private final String apiKey="Api key";
+You have to add  Your api key in    WeatherService ->   private final String apiKey="Api key";
-Your api key .
+.

-you can access it by registering https://home.openweathermap.org/users/sign_up
+You can access it by registering https://home.openweathermap.org/users/sign_up